Shrek: Home media

 Shrek was released by DreamWorks Home Entertainment on VHS and DVD on November 2, 2001.
-It surpassed Star Wars: Episode I – The Phantom Menaces record for becoming the fastest-selling DVD ever, selling 2.5 million copies within the first three days of release.
+It surpassed Star Wars: Episode I – The Phantom Menace's short-lived record for being the fastest-selling DVD title of all time, selling 2.5 million copies within the first three days of release.
 Another 4.5 million copies were sold on VHS in the same timespan, making it the biggest opening weekend in retail video since The Lion King in 1995.
 Both releases included Shrek in the Swamp Karaoke Dance Party, a 3-minute musical short film, that takes up right after Shrek's ending, with film's characters performing a medley of modern pop songs.
+As for the DVD release, this two-disc set features a fullscreen format on the first disc and a widescreen format on the second disc, with the latter featuring a DTS audio track.

 Coincidentally, the film was released on video the same day that Pixar's Monsters, Inc. hit theaters.
 Since videos were traditionally released on Tuesdays, Disney's executives did not receive this well, saying that the move "seemed like an underhanded attempt to siphon off some of their film's steam".
 DreamWorks responded that it "simply shifted the release to a Friday to make it more of an event and predicted that it and other studios would do so more frequently with important films."
 Monsters, Inc. earned that weekend more than $62 million, breaking the record for an animated film, while Shrek's video release made more than $100 million, and eventually became the biggest selling DVD at the time with over 5.5 million sales.
 This broke the record previously held by Gladiator, another DreamWorks film.
 Shrek generated more than $420 million in revenue for DreamWorks on DVD and VHS, and has sold more than 21 million copies of the 23 million shipped by January 2002.
 Worldwide, more than 10 million Shrek DVDs have been sold by that point.